thoughtspot/community-tools/python_tools/README.md

 # Python Tools

-Community tools consists of several python packages to provide APIs and tools for working with ThoughtSpot programatically.
+Community tools consists of several Python packages that provide APIs and tools for working with ThoughtSpot programmatically.

 These projects are:
 * [DDL Tools](https://github.com/thoughtspot/ddl_tools): Tools for working with ThoughtSpot DDL.